nikitocio/compute-pi-rmi-server-interfaces/README.md

 5) go to compute-pi-rmi-client folder
 6) build project with maven
 mvn clean install
+7) put two policy files and two .bat files to the parent folder for all modules
-7) run server side from parent folder for all modules: runServer.bat
+8) run server side from parent folder for all modules: runServer.bat
-8) run client side from parent folder for all modules: runClient.bat
+9) run client side from parent folder for all modules: runClient.bat

 by default numberOfCorrectDigits is equals to 5, you can change it inside runClient.bat